tdwg/bdq/tg2/_review/docs/bdqcore/index.md

     	<hasResourceType xmlns="https://rs.tdwg.org/bdqffdq/terms/" rdf:resource="bdqffdq:SingleRecord"/>
     	<rdfs:comment rdf:datatype="http://www.w3.org/2001/XMLSchema#string">Is the value of dwc:countryCode a valid ISO 3166-1-alpha-2 country code?</rdfs:comment>
     	<skos:historyNote rdf:datatype="http://www.w3.org/2001/XMLSchema#string">https://github.com/tdwg/bdq/issues/20</skos:historyNote>
     	<skos:note rdf:datatype="http://www.w3.org/2001/XMLSchema#string">Locations outside of a jurisdiction covered by a country code may have a value in the field dwc:countryCode, the ISO user defined codes include XZ used by the UN for installations on the high seas and suitable for a marker for the high seas.
 Also available in the ISO user defined codes is ZZ, used by GBIF to mark unknown countries.
-This test should accept both XZ and ZZ as COMPLIANT country codes.
-This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.</skos:note>
+This Test should accept both XZ and ZZ as COMPLIANT country codes.
+This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.</skos:note>
     	<dcterms:bibliographicCitation rdf:datatype="http://www.w3.org/2001/XMLSchema#string">ISO (n.dat.)
 ISO 3166 Country Codes. https://www.iso.org/iso-3166-country-codes.html; ISO (n.dat) 3166-1 alpha-2. https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2; DataHub (2018) List of all countries with their two digit codes (ISO 3166-1). https://datahub.io/core/country-list; Chapman AD and Wieczorek JR (2020) Georeferencing Best Practices.
 Copenhagen: GBIF Secretariat. https://doi.org/10.15468/doc-gg7h-s853</dcterms:bibliographicCitation>
     </rdf:Description>